 WHEN TO TRY THE PERU NATIONAL DISH

 The best time to enjoy Peru’s national dish is during the dry season if you plan to visit Machu Picchu.
 It’s even a good idea to give it a try during the summer if you plan to stay in Lima.
-But generally, if you plan to enjoy the main attractions of Peru, it is a good idea to organize your trip from April to October.
-So you can enjoy without unforeseen rain during the different tours in Peru.
+No matter which of the different dishes you are looking to taste, the Peru national dish can be tasted at any time of the year.
+But you will find that the dishes are best appreciated when it comes to the dry season of Peru.
+However, if you plan to enjoy the main attractions of Peru, it is a good idea to organize your trip from April to October.
+So you can enjoy it without unforeseen rain during the different tours in Peru.

 “SPEAK SPANISH, KISS FRENCH, DRESS ITALIAN, SPEND ARAB, PARTY CARIBBEAN, EAT PERUVIAN”

-To answer the question, Ceviche is considered the national dish par excellence in all of Peru.
+So, What is the number one food in Peru?
+Well, it’s an ambiguous question.
+But we could place Ceviche, Lomo Saltado, Aji de Gallina, and Grilled Chicken as some of the best Peru national dishes.
+There’s no doubt that Ceviche is the national dish par excellence in all of Peru.
 Machu Travel Peru hopes to have been of help to differentiate the different typical dishes of Peru.
 Remember that we cannot cover all the delicacies available in a single small article, even so, we try to give importance to those dishes that you cannot miss.
 If you want to know more about our gastronomic tours in Peru, do not hesitate to consult with our qualified advisers.